- International Fees

-Examines sources of digital mapping data, elevation extraction and derived product creation for mapping, and an introduction to cartographic principles.
+Examines sources of digital mapping data, derived product creation for mapping, and an introduction to cartographic principles.
 Map composition, typography, thematic mapping and symbolization, colour and pattern are reviewed as part of cartographic principles.

 Prerequisite(s)